MicrosoftDocs/azure-stack-docs/azure-stack/hci/plan/three-node-switchless-two-switches-single-link.md

 The management network supports two different VLAN configurations for traffic - **Native** and **Tagged**.
 The following considerations apply to each configuration:

-- Native VLAN for management network does not require to supply a VLAN ID.
+- Native VLAN for management network doesn't require you to supply a VLAN ID.

 - Tagged VLAN for management network requires VLAN ID configuration on the physical network adapters or the management virtual network adapter before registering the nodes in Azure Arc.
 See more details on the link below <!--CHECK-->.